Data Lake

 • Data Lineage – The origin of data has to be managed to ensure data ingestion is done effectively.

-• Data Exploration – for all analytics, data exploration has to be done to identify the correct dataset.
+• Data Exploration – For all analytics, data exploration has to be done to identify the correct dataset.

 • Coordination and Collaboration – Data lake is an organizational data store; understanding data usage needs collaboration and coordination across the organization with various teams and stakeholders.